 - Three HDMIs is a bit stingy

-At this price, it’s probably unsurprising that the TU8000’s design is made up primarily of black plastic, across its back panel, bezels and stand.
+At this price, it’s probably unsurprising that the design of the Samsung TU8000 TV is made up primarily of black plastic, across its back panel, bezels and stand.
 It still manages to feel well-built despite this, with some reassuring heft when getting it out of the box, and minimal bezels ensuring the set still looks stylish, plastic and all.

 Why Samsung has decided to bestow wide feet on this model though — or any TV for that matter — is anyone’s guess.
 A central stand, as is found on the TU8500 model above this, is so much easier to accommodate when it comes to placing larger TVs onto furniture.
 As it is, the UE55TU8000 will require a TV stand of at least 103cm, so do make sure your current setup can accommodate it first.

 Of course you can choose to wall mount this TV instead, and there are no unsightly lumps or bumps on the back to make this an issue.
 In fact, at just 6cm thick, it should sit pretty snug to your wall.

 However, it’s worth noting that one of the HDMI ports will become unusable in this position due to being rear-facing, which is a shame considering what’s there is already a fairly stingy offering.

 We’re used to having four HDMIs to choose from, even at this price, but the TU8000 only has three.
 That means even a fairly humble setup of a set-top box, Blu-ray player and games console will use up those parts from the off, with one lost if the set is wall-mounted.

 Other ports include two USBs, a composite video in, an RF antenna input for terrestrial telly, CI slot and an ethernet port for when wi-fi won’t cut it.
 There’s also an optical output for pushing the audio to a soundbar.